 The inflammatory process is a crucial part of how the body deals with infection and irregularities in homeostasis.1 Cyclooxygenase (COX), also known as prostaglandin G/H synthase, is an enzyme which is recruited to the site of inflammation during such a process and acts by catalyzing the reaction of arachidonic acid to prostanoids such as prostaglandins and thromboxanes.2 These prostanoids are responsible for downstream effects of many physiologic responses.
 COX exists in multiple forms, the most common being the constitutive and induced forms, termed COX-1 and COX-2 respectively.
 COX-2 is located primarily in the brain and kidney and is transiently expressed in response to stimuli such as cytokines, growth factors, and hormones.
 COX-2 has also been shown to be overexpressed in many types of cancer.3 COX-1, however, is normally expressed in most resting tissues and serves a protective function in maintaining the integrity and homeostasis of the gastric and renal systems.4

 Some of the most common drugs which work to reduce pain and the inflammatory response are the nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen, which compete for the active site of COX enzymes and effectively block their function.
 However, while the functions of the two forms of COX are different, their structure and action are very similar.
 NSAIDs not only block the inflammatory response of COX-2 but also disrupt the constitutive expression of COX-1.5 Long term COX-1 inhibition and use of NSAIDs has been found to cause serious health defects especially relating to the gastric tract (stomach ulcers, etc.), as the protective abilities of COX-1 are suspended.6 Therefore, the need for drugs which reduce or eliminate these harmful side effects spurred the search for COX-2 selective inhibitors.
 The first to be discovered was DuP-697, an anti-inflammatory agent which did not produce negative gastric side effects.7 It was discovered that, though COX-1 and COX-2 have very similar structures, the active site of COX-2 has an extra “pocket” and is slightly larger.
 The diaryl heterocyclic structure of DuP-697 was found to fit very well in both the main active site and the extra “pocket” while having poor affinity for the COX-1 active site.8 The binding kinetics and selectivity of COX-2 over COX-1 enzymes can be controlled by modifying certain points in this base structure.
 It was found that at least one of the phenyl substituents of the compound should have a sulfonyl or sulfonamide group in the para position for greatest COX-2 selectivity and other sites could be changed as well, including the components of the heterocycle itself.9 Many such preferential drugs have since been developed using the diaryl heterocyclic structure as a base, including Celecoxib, Rofecoxib and Valdecoxib, Figure 1.
-It should be noted that the structure of these molecules is of great importance since unexpected physiological responses may occure as observer for Rofecoxib.
+It should be noted that the structure of these molecules is of great importance since unexpected physiological responses may occur as observer for Rofecoxib.
 This drug was taken off the market after studies showed increased adverse cardiovascular events in patients with coronary artery disease.
 This is due to the ability of Rofecoxib to act as a weak base, and easily oxidized.10